xinsys/handbook/_pages/how-we-work/tools/github.md

 Teams can give groups of people administrative, write, or read permissions to 18F repositories.
 Even if you have write access into a repository, we strongly encourage the submission of pull requests for improvements or fixes (see &ldquo;we prefer branching to forking when we&rsquo;re working together on 18F projects,&rdquo; above).

 Contractors or external government collaborators should only be added to teams with scoped write permissions to the repositories they're working on.
 They should never have administrative-level rights.
 In order to separate out these permissions, create a team in the format of `projectname-admins` for government staff, if necessary.

-### Working with outside collaborators

-Giving outside collaborators (such as contractors, federal partners, and so on) read/write access to your repository is both allowed and _encouraged_ to facilitate the flow of ideas and build a stronger, more decentralized community.
-Here&rsquo;s our current process to address both operational and security concerns:

-1. Ask the collaborator(s) to go through [the setup steps](#setup).
-    * They will need to confirm they've done this before you continue.
-2. (Ask #admins-github to) [create a team](https://help.github.com/articles/adding-people-to-teams-in-an-organization/) whose access we can turn off/on with one button.
-Separate a staff-only team from a contractor/mixed/collaborator team for a project, and name it something like `Project name - Collaborators | Skillset`.
-3. In the &ldquo;Description&rdquo; of the team, put something reasonable plus a point-of-contact email address for the collaborators.
-    * Ideally this is the address of someone senior — someone you can email if issues come up and who can rally the troops.
-5. (Ask #admins-github to) add the members.
-    * The 18F GitHub Organization requires 2FA for its members.
-Users without 2FA cannot be added to the GitHub Organization.
-6. Give the team read/write permissions on the relevant repositories.
-Admin rights should be limited exclusively to 18F staff.

-When the engagement is over, please let #admins-github know so the access can be removed.

 ## Resources